25 Essential Things to Know About Car Insurance in the U.S. (2025)

 Best Car Insurance Companies in the U.S. (2025)

-• State Farm – Great for customer service and bundling
+• State Farm: Best for bundling and excellent customer service

-4. Take photos of the scene and damage
+4. Document the scene: Take photos of damage and the surroundings

 Final Thoughts: Protect Yourself on the Road